Is it chaining for gold necessary?

 A lot of smaller up to 2 gram nuggets were found in this same area.

-The last picture I just included today (3rd August 2010) because as we were writing this page I went prospecting in Cue found an area where someone has recently been chaining for gold and immediately found a gold nugget in their chain marks.
+The last picture I went prospecting in Cue found an area where someone has recently been chaining for gold and immediately found a gold nugget in their chain marks.

 Why did that happen?